openownership/register-sources-bods/README.md

 docker compose run sources-bods transform-local statements/xx.jsonl raw-xx bods_v2_xx_dev1 bods-xx-dev
 ```

+Optionally, `0` can be appended to the command to disable resolving via Open Corporates.
+In case disabling is required but publishing to a Kinesis stream isn't, `'' 0` can be used as the final two arguments.

 ### Static BODS Bulk

 To bulk ingest `raw/xx/` S3 prefix into `raw-xx` index, optionally publishing to `xx-dev` Kinesis stream: